KubawGaming/InvisibleAPI/README.md

 <br>
 A small and simple packet-based API that allows you to set invisibility to players in such a way as to control who sees this invisibility in a given player.

+## Plugins required

+If you want to use this API so that it does not throw errors your server must have the <a href="https://www.spigotmc.org/resources/packetevents-api.80279/" target="_blank">packetevents</a> plugin installed

 ## Example of use:

 At the very beginning you need to create an instance of the InvisibleAPI class.
 Note - make only one instance!